nephi-dev/megahack-sebrae/README.md

 # Users API walkthrough
 > ### Link: https://mghack-apis.herokuapp.com/usersapi/
-### Create a User
+### Create User
-Use the GET method in this url to Create a user:
+Use the GET method in this url to Create a User:

     create_user/{user name}/{business name}/{user email}/{user password}/{state}/{city}/{image link}
 That will return the response `Created user succefuly` if the user have been created, or `An error occoured: {err}` where "err" will be the error.

-### Login a User
+### Login User
-Use the GET method in this url to Login a user:
+Use the GET method in this url to Login a User:

     login/{user email}/{user password}
 That will return the json `{'can_login': True, 'user': {user_dict}}` ,where "user_dict" is the info about the user that you passed, if the user email and password match with the ones in database or `{'can_login': False}` when the email or password is incorrect.

-### Delete a User
+### Delete User
-Use the GET method in this url to Delete a user:
+Use the GET method in this url to Delete a User:

     delete_user/{user_id}
 That will return the response `Delected user succefuly` on a succeful delete.

-### Send Star to a User
+### Send Star to User
 Use the GET method in this url to Send a Star to a User:

     send_stars/{consultancy_id}/{user_id}/{how much stars in int}